grainstackdev/net/README.md

 - [dev](packages/dev/README.md) - Developer API
 - [web](./web/README.md) - Web interface to the core.

+# How to setup monorepo:

+This project uses yarn v1 and `npm link`.
+It does not use workspaces, lerna or any other monorepo tools.

+`npm link` is used to allow one package to depend on another package.

+- Go into `packages/common` and run `npm link`.
+- Go into `packages/cache` and run `npm link common`.

+Since we use `npm link`, all packages should be deployed at the same time.

 # How to make a new package:

 1. Copy dot files from `common`.